aminrj/devops-labs/40/README.md

 We can log into our Grafana using the credentials configured in the value file above.

 We head to the **Explore** tab and check our audit logs.

+🌟🌟🌟 Found this useful, consider leaving a start 🌟 on the project, it encourages me to produce more content like this 💖.